Audio-Experience-Design/HRTF_Explorer/README.md

 ```
 Then select the correct audio device in the BRT application in the pink drop down near the top left of the program.

+You are then free to play and change the settings of the source, listener and HRTF.
+Enjoy!

 # Acknowledgements
 This work was created whilst part of of the Audio Experience Design Team (https://www.axdesign.co.uk/) at Imperial College London.